 Here are some ideas for both you and your partner to discuss and consciously act upon to prevent the relationship becoming unhealthy or unsafe:

-- Take an interest in your partner’s passions and values.
-Try not to judge them, even if their beliefs may not align your own, and take the time to see their perspective from beyond your own.
+- Take an interest in your partner’s passions and values: Try not to judge them if their beliefs don’t align your own, and take the time to see their perspective too.

 Spotting the signs of an unsafe relationship